manroc49/network-engineering-portfolio/T2-dynamic-routing/N10-hsrp-gateway-redundancy/README.md

-# N10: HSRP Gateway Redundancy – Two Routers, One Virtual Gateway
+# N10: HSRP Gateway Redundancy

 ## What This Proves